EduPapersKe/.github/profile/README.md

 ### Solution Offered<br>
 EduPapers provides a user-friendly platform for students from primary to tertiary institutions to:

- - Sign up for free access to a vast repository of educational resources.
+ - Anonymous access to a vast repository of educational resources.
  - Download any learning materials they need, including notes, tests, and past papers.
  - Contribute to the platform by uploading their own helpful resources in various formats.